-Here is a break-down explanation of the graphic below:
+Here's a break-down explanation of the graphic below:

-1. The promodoro technique:
+1. The Promodoro Technique

 Set a timer to figure out the amount of time it takes to accomplish each task.
 Sometimes we imagine difficult tasks taking an unreasonable amount of time.
 When, in reality, if we focus our full attention, they may not take long at all.
 We need to allow ourselves short spurts of focused time to fulfill each responsibility.
 Anyone can do anything for 15-20 minutes!

-2. Eat that frog.
+2. Eat That Frog

 Doing the hardest thing first makes the rest of our day feel like a piece of cake!
 Everyone has strengths and weaknesses.
 Getting our weak tasks out of the way will free our minds to focus on our strengths.
 After we've eaten that not-so-delicious frog, we can reward ourselves before we tackle the rest of the day!

-3. Getting things done.
+3. Getting Things Done

 David Allen wrote a bestselling book called Getting Things Done.
 In it, he explained his methods for productivity.
 Bouncing around from one task to another slows us down.
 Gathering our “to-do” list items and batching them according to similarities is a sure way to get things done.

-4. The action method.
+4. The Action Method

 Forgetting tasks or not meeting deadlines is unacceptable.
 The action method helps by organizing tasks in such a way that they are easy to manage.

-5. The Seinfeld method.
+5. The Seinfeld Method